1 person in custody after explosion in Elsmere, Del.

 ELSMERE, Del.
 (WPVI) --Police have a person in custody and have lifted a shelter-in-place order after an early morning explosion in Elsmere, Delaware.

+"It was a loud bang but there are [railroad] tracks back there, so I thought they were switching the tracks," said neighbor Maria Rosado.

+The explosion punched a small hole through the window of the home where Amy was staying.

-Authorities spent most of the day Monday conducting the investigation at a home in the 700 block of Baltimore Avenue.
+Authorities spent most of the day Monday conducting an investigation at Consiglio's home in the 700 block of Baltimore Avenue.

 Officials from several agencies, including the state fire marshal, the Bureau of Alcohol, Tobacco and Firearms (ATF) and New Castle County Police arrived on the scene.

-Fire investigators have determined an explosive device was used to cause the blast.

-Authorities will not confirm reports that the resident of the Cypress Avenue home spotted and identified a man who lives in a brick and stucco home in the 700 block Baltimore Avenue.
-But within hours, police experts in bomb disposal and explosives descended on the Baltimore Avenue address.

-Nearby neighbors were ordered to shelter in place as officers deployed a robot and dressed in explosive resistant suits and searched the premises, including a shed behind the house.
+Nearby neighbors were ordered to shelter in place as officers deployed a robot and, dressed in explosive resistant suits, searched the premises, including a shed behind the house.

+"You never know what goes through someone's mind," said neighbor Bob Caregrove.
+"They're hurt, they're upset.
+Everyone has problems."

-Bags full of evidence were removed.
+Bags full of evidence were removed from the home on the 700 block of Baltimore Avenue.
+Officials said three additional explosive devices were recovered.
 Also taken was what appeared to be a firearm and a sword.

-So far, no word on the identity of the person in custody or what charges, if any, they will face.

-Stay with Action News and 6abc.com for more information as it becomes available.
+Amy Consiglio said her ex-husband has been threatening her ever since they separated.

+"I'm hoping that my mom's OK.
+She's older.
+She shouldn't have to deal with this," she said.
+"I'm just happy that the law did what they are supposed to do."

 ------